codelamp/intrepid/README.md

 This is a simple utility for navigating structures, it has been broken off from my Theory lib, because it was complex enough to stand alone, and is still in progress.

-For now there is only a simple Query language available via `intrepid.simpleQuery` but there will be more to follow shortly, like the Object Path Notation that theory was developing.
+For now there is only a simple Query language available via {@link intrepid.simpleQuery} but there will be more to follow shortly, like the Object Path Notation that theory was developing.

 ## Getting started